Affordable health care is a top concern for retirees, especially those who “age out” of most Tricare plans at 65.

 What is Tricare for Life?

-Enter Tricare for Life, which is described as “Medicare-wraparound” coverage in which Tricare acts as a second payer that covers costs not paid by Medicare.
-Tricare for Life is available worldwide — even outside of the United States where Medicare is unavailable.
-For retirees living in foreign countries, Tricare for Life acts as the first payer for health care, making it a valuable resource.
+Tricare for Life is a “Medicare-wraparound” coverage in which Tricare acts as a second payer that covers costs after Medicare.
+Tricare for Life is available worldwide — even outside of the United States, where Medicare is unavailable.
+For retirees living in foreign countries, Tricare for Life acts as the first payer for health care.

 Tricare for Life Top Five Facts You Need to Know

-- Greater Freedom of Choice in Selecting Providers: Beneficiaries can choose from any Medicare-authorized provider, but the selection of certain VA providers or those who opt-out of Medicare – including Department of Veterans Affairs (VA) providers – could lead to greater out-of-pocket expenses.
+- Freedom of Choice: Beneficiaries can choose from any Medicare-authorized provider, but selecting providers who opt out of Medicare – including Department of Veterans Affairs (VA) providers – could lead to greater out-of-pocket expenses.

-- Greater Out-of-Pocket Costs for Retirees Living Overseas: Medicare does not extend outside of the U.S., meaning that Tricare for Life will be the single-payer for health care received in all foreign locations.
-Beneficiaries will therefore be required to pay catastrophic cap, deductibles, and cost shares for health care received overseas.
+- Greater Out-of-Pocket Costs Overseas: Medicare does not extend outside of the U.S., so Tricare for Life is the primary payer for health care received in all foreign locations.
+You must pay deductibles and cost-shares for care outside of the United States.

-- Long-term Care Not Covered: The plan covers skilled nursing facilities but not nursing homes or assisted living facilities.
+Long-term Care: The plan covers skilled nursing facilities but not nursing homes or assisted living facilities.
 To obtain long-term care coverage, investigate the Federal Long Term Care Insurance Program or commercial coverage options.

 Am I Eligible?

 When retirees and their family members become eligible for Medicare at age 65, they are no longer eligible for Tricare Prime or Tricare Select.

 All Tricare-eligible beneficiaries with Medicare Parts A and B are eligible for Tricare for Life.
 Tricare for Life has no enrollment fees, but you must first enroll in Medicare and pay Medicare Part B premiums.